jufab/graphql-grpc-helidon/README.md

 }
 ```

-There is all Query or Mutation in this method and all of them was linked with a DataFetcher
+There is all Query or Mutation in this method and all of them was link with a DataFetcher

 #### DataFetcher

-All Objects will be associated to a _DataFetcher_ object.
-DataFetcher have the responsibility to load objects for Query or to save object for Mutation.
+All Objects will be associate to a _DataFetcher_ object.
+DataFetcher has the responsibility to load objects for Query or to save object for Mutation.

 How it works :